jackysiegs/GIO/README.md

 run ```python3 find_microphones.py``` to find the PyAudio index value of a desried microphone on your machine.

+requirements.txt is updated to install with Deepgram instead of Whisper.

 ## Orignal Mission Statement
 The scope of this project is to create a system that can integrate onto a raspberry pi, and recognize the user's speech, store it as a python variable, and repeat the user's speech back to the user.
 The system will also be able to recognize the user's speech and perform a specific action based on the user's speech.